moopet/enthusiastic-giraffe/content/_index.md

     type: heroblock
     content: >-
       This section can contain a subtitle or tagline.
 The recommended length is one to three sentences, but can be changed as you prefer.
+Murr.
   - section_id: about
     component: content_block.html
     type: contentblock